gatsbyjs/gatsby/docs/blog/2018-10-03-gatsby-perf/index.md

 We say it all the time: Gatsby sites are blazing fast.

-It’s a great tagline.
+It's a great tagline.
 But for you, that might raise more questions:

-- What’s the value in being blazing fast?
+- What's the value in being blazing fast?
-- How do you know it’s blazing fast?
+- How do you know it's blazing fast?
 - How can it be even more blazing (incineratingly?) fast?

 These are questions the Gatsby core team has thought about recently, since our recent release of Gatsby v2 improved upon Gatsby v1's gold standard to squeeze even more performance out of every site.